 - Signs of peritonitis (eg, involuntary guarding or rigidity soon after an injury) suggest leakage of intestinal content.
 Peritonitis due to intra-abdominal haemorrhage may take several hours to develop.

-- Normal haemoglobin and haematocrit results do not rule out significant haemorrhage.
+- FBC: normal haemoglobin and haematocrit results do not rule out significant haemorrhage.
 Blood transfusion should not be withheld in patients who have relatively normal haematocrit but have evidence of clinical shock, serious injuries (eg, open-book pelvic fracture) or significant ongoing blood loss.

 - Rapid bedside blood-glucose determination: particularly important for patients with altered mental status.